nymtech/docs/content/build-peapps/_index.md

 description: "Tutorials for building Privacy Enhanced Applications (or integrating existing apps with Nym)"
 ---

-You are invited to build Privacy Enhanced Applications or peaps (pronounced *peeps*)!
+You are invited to build **Privacy Enhanced Applications** or **peaps** (pronounced *peeps*)!

+## Introducing peaps

 Peaps are privacy respecting clients and services which use Nym network infrastructure.

-Any peap connecting to the Nym network automatically starts sending network *cover traffic* to the mixnet.
+They connect to other peaps also using the Nym network.
+All peap-to-peap communication happens over a set of cooperating networked nodes called a mixnet.

+Mixnets give strong privacy guarantees.

 It is apparent to any external network adversary that a given peap machine has connected to Nym infrastructure.
 Beyond that, it should not be possible to infer what activity is taking place unless there are observable network side effects (i.e. a Service Provider peap that makes network requests on behalf of a client peap).

-Let's take a look at a simple application.
+We'll get into the technical details more deeply in the next few sections, but before we do that, let's take a look at the steps involved in building and using a simple application.

+### Initialization

 First, we need to initialize a peap and connect it to Nym.

 ![send to gateway](/docs/images/application-flow/send-to-gateway.png)